 She started school at the age of three.
 She learned to talk.
 She learned to smile.
 She learned to write, and her grip can actually snap a pencil in half.
 She learned to play and be creative.
 She was a cheerleader and a Girl Scout, and now a Frontier Girl.
 She won 1st place in her school's Spelling Bee the first year they opened it to 3rd graders.
 She tested out of all her Special Education Classes.
 She made the A Honor Roll several times.
 She completed two years of high school in one year.
 She loves music and can play virtually any instrument put in front of her by ear.
 She considers her brother her best friend.
 She has accomplished so much more than what Dr. Mac could fathom!
 Our journey continues with God leading the way.

-Our little girl was diagnosed with Autism and she is a beautiful brilliant blessing!!!
+Our little girl has Autism and she is a beautiful brilliant blessing!!!

 " I will praise thee; for I am fearfully and wonderfully made..." - PSALM 139:14 KJV